bloominstituteoftechnology/responsive-web-design-I/README.md

 * [X] Do your best to make your styles match the design files at each breakpoint

 ## Stretch Goals:
-* [X] Create a tablet and mobile version of the services page from previous projects
+* [X] Create a tablet and mobile version of the services page from previous projects.
 * [ ] Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a copy of all your contents in a new folder named "mobile-first" to keep it separate